ugoproto/ugo_py_doc/docs/Importing Data into Python.md

 df2 = xl.parse(0)
 ```

-- Options: parse the first sheet by index, skip the first row of data, then name the columns 'Country' and 'AAM due to War (2002)'
+- Options: parse the first sheet by index, skip the first row of data, then name the columns `Country` and `AAM due to War (2002)`.

 ```python
 df2 = xl.parse(0, parse_cols = [0], skiprows = [0], names = ['Country', 'AAM due to War (2002)'])
 ```

-- Options: parse the second sheet, parse only the first column, skip the first row and rename the column 'Country'.
+- Options: parse the second sheet, parse only the first column, skip the first row and rename the column `Country`.

 ```python
 df2 = xl.parse(1, parse_cols = [0], skiprows = [0], names = ['Country'])
 ```

-- Print the head of the DataFrame.
+- Print the head of the `DataFrame`.

 ```python
 print(df1.head())